 On December 21, 2023, the Federal Government released a memorandum to the Heads of Executive Departments and Agencies on its expectations for digital accessibility.
-Although the memorandum is directed at federal agencies, please note that Purchase College is already in compliance with the following guidelines and continues to move forward.
+Although the memorandum is directed at federal agencies, Purchase College is already in compliance with the following guidelines and continues to move forward.

 • Buy Accessible Products and Services